Print this page

 Use the following procedure to export a production.

-1.On the Case Home page, click Manage Documents.
+1.On the Case Home page, under Manage Documents, click Exports.

 oName: The name of the export job.
-Ringtail uses this entry to name the load file exported.
+The application uses this entry to name the load file exported.

 oDescription: Optionally, type a description.